Bang-Shang-A-Lang

-"Bang-Shang-A-Lang" is the debut single released by The Archies in 1968.
-It was written and produced by Jeff Barry.
-The song was featured on their self-titled album.
-It peaked at No. 22 on the Billboard Hot 100.
+"Bang-Shang-A-Lang" is a song written and produced by Jeff Barry, and recorded by The Archies, a fictional bubblegum pop band from Archie Comics.
+It was released as the group's debut single on the Calendar Records label on August 31, 1968, and included on their self-titled album.
+It peaked at No. 22 on the Billboard Hot 100 chart.